Esri/nearby-android/nearby-app/README.md

 ```

 ### Refreshing the Map View with New Search Results
 As the user taps or pans the map, the app either displays details for a tapped place or a `SnackBar` is displayed and a  new search is initiated for the panned location.
 Navigation changes are monitored by attaching a `NavigationChangedListener` to the `MapView`.
-With each event received, we check the `MapView.isNavigating()` method and in the case where a user uses a [fling gesture](https://developer.android.com/training/gestures/detector.html) there is a slight pause before the fling that results in the method returning false as the API does not currently account for the delay.
+With each event received, we check the `MapView.isNavigating()` method and in the case where a user uses a [fling gesture](https://developer.android.com/training/gestures/detector.html) to pan the map there is a slight pause before the fling that results in the method returning false as the API does not currently account for the delay.
 To work around this, we add logic to the message queue and execute after 50 milliseconds which ensures fling gestures are captured.

 ```java
 // This is a workaround for detecting when a fling motion has completed on the map view.
 The